-Margolis joined Brandeis under legendary head coach Mike Coven in 2005, and was named the Associate Head Coach in the spring of 2013.
+Margolis joined Brandeis in 2005 as an assistant under legendary head coach Mike Coven, and was named the Associate Head Coach in the spring of 2013.

-Since Margolis joined the Brandeis coaching staff, the Judges have posted a record of 146-67-20 for a .670 winning percentage.
-Brandeis has posted at least 10 wins in eight of his 11 seasons, reaching the NCAA Division III Tournament in each of the past five seasons, and winning three ECAC Division III New England championships.
+In his years as an assistant, the Judges posted a record of 146-67-20 for a .670 winning percentage.
+They produced at least 10 wins in eight of his 11 seasons, reaching the NCAA Division III Tournament in the final five seasons, and winning three ECAC Division III New England championships.

 Twice, Margolis was named to the University Athletic Association (UAA) Coaching Staff of the Year: in 2012, when Brandeis won its first-ever share of the conference title, and in 2015, when they claimed the league crown outright for the first time.
 Coven was also named NSCAA New England Coach of the Year in each of those seasons.
 In 2016, Brandeis reached the NCAA Division III Final Four for the fourth time in program history, and first since 1984.

 Off the field, Margolis has been active with Brandeis's Student-Athlete Advisory Committee (SAAC) since 2012, including helping to start BMEN, founded by student-athletes to encourage a commitment to gender and racial equality across social divides on campus.